Do I Need a Battery Backup for My Computer?

 Why You May Need a Battery Backup for Your Computer

 Power cuts can happen at any time.
 They don’t care if you are on a work call or writing an important report.
-A battery backup helps you keep going or shut down safely.
+A home battery backup helps you keep going or shut down safely.

 • You work from home and need power for video calls